-Fire pits and rental property is the maintenance tip this week from Keepe which looks at some of the do’s and don’t for fire pits.
+It is that time of the season so landlords should consider fire pits and rental property, the maintenance tip this week from Keepe , which looks at some of the do’s and don’t for fire pits.

-Fire pits are very popular, and no doubt your tenants have thought about gathering around one during the summer season – or into the crisp evenings of fall.
+Fire pits are very popular, and no doubt your tenants have thought about gathering around one into the crisp evenings of fall.

 However, some freestanding fire pits – especially in a common area – could be unsafe and present major hazards to both tenants and property landowners.
 So correct setup and handling of fire pits is important.